ViBiOh/viws/README.md

 ## Single Page Application

-This mode is useful when you have a router in your javascript framework (Angular/React).
-When a request target no found file, it returns the index.
+This mode is useful when you have a router in your javascript framework (e.g. Angular/React).
+When a request target a not found file, it returns the index instead of 404.

 e.g.
 ```